cruna-cc/cruna-lending-plugin/README.md

-# Cruna Plugin Sample
+# Cruna Lending Plugin

-A Cruna Protocol Plugin boilerplate
+This plugin allows projects to lend assets to owners of a vault that have plugged in the plugin.

 ## Getting Started